colonyos/documentation/content/colonies-cli.rst

     WARNING!!!
 Are you sure you want to remove all all processes from Colony <dev>.
     This operation cannot be undone!
 (YES,no): YES

-    INFO[0002] Deleting all processes in Colony
+    INFO[0002] Removing all processes in Colony

     ColonyName=dev